KCS-LLC/Arcane-Ascension-Puzzle-Spires/VerticalSlice/README.md

 3.  **Run:** Execute the generated `game.exe` from within the `VerticalSlice` directory.

 ## Next Steps
 The foundational exploration and combat loop is complete.
-The next major focus will be on fleshing out the non-combat room encounters (Treasure, Puzzle, Trap) and implementing a greater variety of monsters.
+The next major focus will be on fleshing out the non-combat room encounters (Treasure, Puzzle, Trap, and the new Challenge rooms) and implementing a greater variety of monsters.